-Back to Contents Voting Details and Withholding, Abstaining, Board Applicable Policies and Broker Non-Votes Voting Choices Recommendation Proposal Vote for all nominees The Board recommends a vote FOR all Votes withheld from any director are $(\checkmark)$ Withhold authority nominees.
-If a quorum is present, the ten counted for purposes of determining the Election of FOR all from the proxy holders nominees for election as directors receiving presence or absence of a quorum for the Directors to vote for all the greatest number of votes properly cast transaction of business.
-Broker non-votes nominees at the Annual Meeting, or at any In the vote on the will be counted toward a quorum, but will not nominees election of director Vote for all nominees adjournments or postponements thereof, will be taken into account in determining the nominees nominated by except those specified be elected.
-The Company has a policy to outcome of the election. the Board of Directors to address the resignation of an incumbent serve until the 2025 director who receives more votes "withheld" Annual Meeting, than votes "for" his or her election.
-See the stockholders may: subsection titled "Director Resignation Policy" below.
-Vote for ratification The Board recommends a vote FOR Abstentions will be counted toward a $\bigcirc$ · Vote against ratification.
-If the stockholders do not ratify quorum, but will not be taken into account in Ratification of FOR ratification the selection, the Audit Committee will determining the outcome of this vote.
-Auditors Abstain from voting on reconsider whether to retain Deloitte & In the vote on whether to ratification Touche LLP, but still may retain them.
-Even ratify the selection of if the selection is ratified, the Audit Deloitte & Touche LLP Committee, in its discretion, may change the as independent auditors appointment at any time during the year if it for the Company for the determines that such a change would be in year ending the best interests of the Company and its December 31, 2024, stockholders.
-The affirmative vote of a stockholders may: majority of the votes cast by stockholders represented at the Annual Meeting and entitled to vote on this proposal will be required to ratify the appointment of the independent auditors Vote for approval The Board recommends a vote FOR $(\checkmark)$ Vote against approval approval.
-The affirmative vote of a majority
+Proposal Voting Choices Board Recommendation Voting Details and Applicable Policies Withholding, Abstaining, and Broker Non-Votes 1 Election of Directors In the vote on the election of director nominees nominated by the Board of Directors to serve until the 2025 Annual Meeting, stockholders may: Vote for all nominees Withhold authority from the proxy holders to vote for all nominees Vote for all nominees except those specified FOR all nominees The Board recommends a vote FOR all nominees.
+If a quorum is present, the ten nominees for election as directors receiving the greatest number of votes properly cast at the Annual Meeting, or at any adjournments or postponements thereof, will be elected.
+The Company has a policy to address the resignation of an incumbent director who receives more votes "withheld" than votes "for" his or her election.
+See the subsection titled "Director Resignation Policy" below.
+Votes withheld from any director are counted for purposes of determining the presence or absence of a quorum for the transaction of business.
+Broker non-votes will be counted toward a quorum, but will not be taken into account in determining the outcome of the election.
+Ratification of Auditors In the vote on whether to ratify the selection of Deloitte & Touche LLP as independent auditors for the Company for the year ending December 31, 2024, stockholders may: Vote for ratification Vote against ratification Abstain from voting on ratification FOR The Board recommends a vote FOR ratification.
+If the stockholders do not ratify the selection, the Audit Committee will reconsider whether to retain Deloitte & Touche LLP, but still may retain them.
+Even if the selection is ratified, the Audit Committee, in its discretion, may change the appointment at any time during the year if it determines that such a change would be in the best interests of the Company and its stockholders.
+The affirmative vote of a majority of the votes cast by stockholders represented at the Annual Meeting and entitled to vote on this proposal will be required to ratify the appointment of the independent auditors.
+Abstentions will be counted toward a quorum, but will not be taken into account in determining the outcome of this vote.
+3 "Say on Pay" Vote In the non-binding advisory vote on whether to approve the compensation paid by the Company to its named executive officers, stockholders may: Vote for approval Vote against approval Abstain from voting on the approval ✓ FOR The Board recommends a vote FOR approval.
+The affirmative vote of a majority of the votes cast by stockholders represented at the Annual Meeting and entitled to vote on this proposal will constitute the stockholders' non-binding approval with respect to the Company's executive compensation program.

-"Say on Pay" Vote

-In the non-binding advisory vote on whether to approve the compensation paid by the Company to its named executive officers, stockholders may:

-- Abstain from voting on the approval

-FOR

-of the votes cast by stockholders represented at the Annual Meeting and entitled to vote on this proposal will constitute the stockholders' non-binding approval with respect to the Company's executive compensation program.
 The Board and the Compensation and Human Capital Committee will review the voting results and take them into consideration when making future decisions regarding executive compensation.
 Abstentions and broker non-votes will be counted toward a quorum, but will not be taken into account in determining the outcome of this vote.